 If you are relatively new to hiking, Hoyt Arboretum could be a great first stop.
 There are more than 10 trails snaking through this 189-acre public park, including accessible paved trails of varying lengths.
 As you walk, try to pick out the differences among the trees that surround you.
 There are more than 2,300 different tree species from six continents in this living museum!
 Before your visit, take a look at Hoyt Arboretum’s events calendar.
 You may be able to join a guided tour or an outdoor activity like yoga or tai chi.

 Known as one of the most recognized and iconic waterfalls in Oregon, the Multnomah Falls trail offers vistas that are breathtaking.
-It is the tallest waterfall in Oregon and has three separate drops: the upper falls, the main falls and the lower falls.
-It is a moderately challenging hiking trail that begins at Multnomah Falls Lodge.
+It is the tallest waterfall in Oregon and has three very unique drops: the upper, main, and lower falls.
+It is a moderately challenging hiking trail that starts near Multnomah Falls Lodge.
 You can take some great pictures of the Benson Bridge from the lower falls.
 To avoid crowds, try to get to the trailhead as early as possible.

 One of the coolest attractions near Portland is Mount Tabor.
 Mount Tabor is a dormant volcano that has some of the best hiking trails and views in the area.
 The volcano last erupted about 2,000 years ago and is now home to green spaces, playgrounds and plenty of hiking trails.
 Whether you're looking for a challenging hike or a place to take your kids for a day of fun, Mount Tabor is definitely worth a visit.